The Dog Who Rescued Me – Buddy the Rescue Dog

-For two decades, my husband and I were looking forward to launching our children into their careers and their life’s path.
+For two decades, my husband and I were looking forward to launching our children into their careers and their future.
 And then it happened.
 We were overjoyed for them, but the quiet at home was overwhelming at times.
-We didn’t anticipate was how much we would miss their presence, their friends, the mess and the busyness that was once the cornerstone of our lives.
+We didn’t anticipate was how much we would miss their presence, their friends, the mess, and the busyness that was once the cornerstone of our lives.

 We debated the pros and cons of adopting a dog for several months, and we would list all the practical reasons why we should not.
 One particularly quiet Saturday, I said to my husband, “let’s just go the adoption event and look.”
 We agreed we would not come home with a dog.